-Subsequent to the six months ended June 30, 2023, the Company returned the property to the owner and exited the option agreement.
+During the year ended December 31, 2023, the Company returned the property to the owner and exited the option agreement.
+The Company still has the claims that it staked in 2022 but will let them lapse this year.

 New Opportunities